platomav/MCExtractor/README.md

 At dist folder you should find the final MCE executable

-Note: You need to use the [develop PyInstaller branch](https://github.com/pyinstaller/pyinstaller/tree/develop) to build with Python 3.6
+**Note:** You need to use the [develop PyInstaller branch](https://github.com/pyinstaller/pyinstaller/tree/develop) to build with Python 3.6 currently.